season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

 ## Introduction

 ### What is Amazon Elastic Container Service?
-> Amazon ECS helps you easy to run, stop and manage containers on a cluster. <br>
-> The containers are defined in a task definition that you use to run individual tasks or tasks within a service. <br>
+Amazon ECS is a highly scalable, fast container management service that makes it easy to run, stop, and manage containers on a cluster.
+The containers are defined in a task definition that you use to run individual tasks or tasks within a service.
+Moreover, in this context, a service is a configuration that enables you to run and maintain a specified number of tasks simultaneously in a cluster.
-> Moreover, you can run the tasks and services on a **serverless** infrastructure that is managed by AWS **Fargate**. <br>
-> Alternatively, for more control over your infrastructure, you can run the tasks and services on a cluster of **EC2** instances that you manage.

-### What is Fargate?
-> Fargate is one of ECS launch type. <br>
+### ECS launch type
+- There has two launch type you can choose: **EC2**, **Fargate**
-> It helps you use ECS to run containers **without managing server** or cluster of EC2 instances. <br>
+    - **Fargate** is a **serverless** infrastructure that is managed by AWS.
+You use ECS to run containers **without managing server** or cluster of EC2 instances.
-> Each Fargate task has its own **isolation boundary** and does not share the underlying kernel, CPU resources, memory resources, or elastic network interface with another task.
+        - Each Fargate task has its own **isolation boundary** and does not share the underlying kernel, CPU resources, memory resources, or elastic network interface with another task.
+    - Alternatively, for more control over your infrastructure, you can run the tasks and services on a cluster of **EC2** instances that you manage.

 <img src="./images/intro_ec2_fargate.png" width="80%" height="80%"> <br>
-- In ECS launch type, you can choose **Fargate** or **EC2**.

 ### Main Components
 #### ★ Cluster
 - Group of tasks or services.